PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 #####
 ```

-And tada we made a pyramid!
+And we made a half pyramid!